srimarrivada/Redis-Commands/README.md

   ```
   publish redis_chat "Hello Redis!"
   ```
-  It returns with `0` indicating that the message is not published to any clients since no one has subscribed to `redis_chat` channel yet.
+  You can notice that it returned with `0` indicating that the message is not published to any clients since no one has subscribed to `redis_chat` channel yet.

 * `SUBSCRIBE`: It listens for messages published to one or more Redis channels.
 Once the subscription is successful, it displays three events – the first event is the `subscribe` string which confirms the subscription, second event is the channel name, third event shows the number of clients it has subscribed so far.
   Follow the below syntax to use this command: